1 out of 4. That’s the average number of men who start losing their hair to male pattern baldness before the age of 30.

 Years have passed, and ‘The big three’ still reign supreme.
 The following are the best hair loss treatments for men:

-The first member of ‘The big three’ and another extremely effective FDA approved hair loss treatment is minoxidil.
+The second member of ‘The big three’ and another extremely effective FDA approved hair loss treatment is minoxidil.
 Minoxidil was originally an oral medication for high blood pressure, after a while, however, patients started reporting hair growth everywhere on their body, and so the minoxidil topical solution for treating hair loss was born.